Shadow Unlearning: A Neuro-Semantic Approach to Fidelity-Preserving Faceless Forgetting in LLMs: Methodology

 \subsection{Latent Representation Aligner}

-This preliminary, one-time phase establishes a mechanism for aligning the representational spaces of anonymized and original data samples at the neural activation level.
-The aim is not to re-identify individuals, but to obtain a smooth semantic correspondence between the activation spaces induced by original and anonymized texts.
-This enables the model to operate in a coherent latent geometry even when direct identity cues are removed.
+This preliminary, one-time phase establishes a mechanism for aligning the representations of anonymized and original data samples at the neural activation level.
+The aim is not to re-identify individuals, but to obtain a smooth semantic correspondence between the activations induced by original and anonymized texts.
+This enables the model to operate in a coherent latent geometry even when direct identification cues are removed.

-To achieve this, a lightweight multi-layer perceptron (MLP) is employed as a projection function $P_\theta$ that maps anonymized activations into the original activation space.
+To achieve this, a lightweight multi-layer perceptron (MLP) is employed as a projection function $P_\theta$.
 Conceptually, this MLP acts as a neuro-semantic bridge, which aligns activations of the anonymized samples with the model’s original semantic structure, while keeping the information in an abstract latent form.

 As a result, anonymized samples can be translated into activation vectors that are geometrically consistent with those induced by non-anonymized inputs, without exposing underlying identity attributes.